wassson/minitest-openapi/README.md

 ```

 ## Getting started
-To use `minitest-openapi`, add the `document!` method at the top of
+To use `minitest-openapi`, add `require 'minitest/openapi'` to
+the top of your request spec (if you're not using an initializer), and the `document!` method at the top of
 your class declaration.

 By default, test cases are evaluated as `paths`.
 That is,